Ronixa584/NC/README.md

 # NoteCraft

-NoteCraft is a project built with the aim of facilitating efficient data organization and providing a versatile rich text editor for real time collaboration.
+NoteCraft is a project built with the aim of facilitating Real Time Collaboration in text editor and data organization.

 ## Features